EngYork/C-presentation/C programming.md

 // ./code/memory_addresses.c#L1-L10

 #include <stdio.h>
+#include <stdint.h>

 #define ARRAY_SIZE 2

 int main(int argc, char const *argv[])
 {
     int integers[ARRAY_SIZE];
-    u_int8_t i;
+    uint8_t i;
     int *pIntegersZero, *pIntegersOne;

 ```

 Here we can see we have four variables.
-On my machine, integers are 4 bytes wide.
-Remember that one byte is made of 8 bits.
-Therefore we can predict the size of `integers` to be 8 bytes or 64 bits.
+On most [modern non-embedded platforms](https://www.freebsd.org/cgi/man.cgi?query=arch&manpath=FreeBSD+12-current), integers are 4 bytes wide (Remember also that one byte is made of 8 bits).
 Next, we have the variable `i`.
 You should notice something odd here. `i` is not just an integer.
-I used the `u_int8_t` type to define our variable.
-As the name suggests, this type is 8 bits long.
-Therefore, our variable `i` is going to be 1 byte long.
-If you can't tell why I used this smaller integer type, it's because I knew its value would never need to be greater than 255 ($2^8 - 1 = 255$).
+I used the `uint8_t` type to define our variable, which as the name suggests is 8 bits, or 1 byte, long.
+I used this explicitly-sized type it's because I knew its value would never need to be greater than 255 ($2^8 - 1 = 255$).
 Hence, we saved some space in memory.
-This is a very useful concept for embedded systems development, but you should apply it whenever you can.
-Now we have the two pointers.
-On my machine, pointers are 8 bytes long or 64 bits.
+This can certainly be a useful concept for embedded systems development.

+Now we have two pointers.
+On a 64-bit platform pointers are usually 8 bytes long (or 64 bits).

 Notice anything yet?
 My machine is a 64-bit ARM computer.
 The fact that pointers are 8 bytes long tells us that my machine can handle 64-bit address spaces.
 On a 32-bit Intel computer, pointers are usually 4 bytes long as they operate in 32-bit address spaces.
 So let's rewrite the table with our variables in mind: